xonsh/xonsh/docs/tutorial_xontrib.rst

 Listing Known Xontribs
 ======================
-In addition to loading extensions, the ``xontrib`` command also allow you to list the known xontribs.
+In addition to loading extensions, the ``xontrib`` command also allows you to list the known xontribs.
 This command will report whether known xontribs are installed and if they are loaded in the current session.
 To display this information, pass the ``list`` action to the ``xontrib`` command: